gitlabhq/gitlabhq/doc/development/documentation/index.md

 - Label the MR `Documentation`
 - Assign the correct milestone (see note below)

-Documentation will be merged if it meets our style standards, is clear, and is known to be correct by the person merging the MR or the SME (such as a developer) who contributed it.
+Documentation will be merged if it is an improvement on existing content, represents a good-faith effort to follow the template and style standards, and is believed to be accurate.

-Further needs for ‘what would make this doc even better’ should be immediately addressed in a follow-up MR or issue.
+Further needs for what would make the doc even better should be immediately addressed in a follow-up MR or issue.

-The individual who merges the documentation must reviewed the documentation for the above standard.

 NOTE: **Note:**
 If the release version you want to add the documentation to has already been